 In any case, our primary sexual organ is the brain.
 Sexual problems usually come from anxiety and insecurity and not from some physical pathology.
 If you can’t find all the solutions with your partner you should be ready to discuss with your doctor as his/her advice may concern various issues.

-The sex secret lies in the stoma bag
+The sex secret is hidden in the stoma bag

 We all get ready for sex, from a simple shower, shaving or wearing sexy lingerie to soft lights, champagne or music for the more romantic.
 Of course, nothing changes for people with ostomy, but the right bag and the right preparation will help you feel more comfortable in the bedroom.